last modified 06/14/2018

 Charles Francois Galand

 Galand of Paris, France, is credited with over 150 design patents, the velodog among them.
-His primary model, the first two guns, in silver and black, with his signature cylinder tear down.
+His primary model, the first two gun designs, in silver and black, with his signature cylinder tear down.
 The next three pictures represent a departure, to a swing out cylinder design which was easier to use.
 Finally, Galand's own version of the Novo folding grip pistol.
 Galand also maintained a workshop and manufacturing assembly plant in Liege.
+Hence, one finds Galand pistols originating from both locations.

 Galand also made a novo style pistol, copying that of Oury from Liege.